makerdao/community/governance/votes/Executive vote - April 18, 2024.md

 ####  [Gnosis] Onboard sxDAI

-This item proposes to onboard sxDAI, a yield-enhanced version of sDAI on the Gnosis Chain, as collateral.
+This item proposes to onboard sxDAI (Savings xDAI), a yield-enhanced version of sDAI on the Gnosis Chain, as collateral.

 #### [Gnosis] Onboard EURe